 A key aspect to discuss, in the context of multiple time-to-event outcomes, is competing risks.41–44 Throughout this paper, we assume that the two events (A and B) do not prevent each other, motivated by examples as given in the introduction, However, there may be a third event D which does act as a competing risk for both A and B. For example, death is particularly noteworthy as a competing risk.
-While competing risks approaches are well developed for univariate analyses, this is not the case for some of the multivariate methods described above.
+While competing risks approaches are well developed for univariate analyses, this is not the case for some of the other methods described above.

-For the product method, univariate competing risks models can be fitted in R using the mstate package.40,63,64 These risks can then be multiplied to produce a joint risk score, in the same way that was done for the non-competing risk scores.
+For the product method, univariate competing risks models can be fitted in R using the mstate package.40,63,64 These risks can then be multiplied to estimate the risk of both outcomes, in the same way that was done for the non-competing risk scores.
 Multistate models are implemented within a competing risks framework and therefore it is straightforward to produce estimates which account for a competing event by introducing an absorbing state which individuals may move into after the occurrence of the competing event.
 Theory on frailty models with competing risks is well developed,65–69 and more recently copula models with competing risks,70–74 but there is a lack of flexible publicly available software to implement these methods.
-The majority of the theory focuses on frailty terms shared between the competing risks, whereas in this study we are interested in a frailty term to estimate the joint risk between two outcomes in the presence of a third competing risk.
+The majority of the theory focuses on frailty terms shared between the competing risks, whereas in this study we are interested in a frailty term to estimate the risk of two outcomes both occuring in the presence of a third competing risk.
 We see no reason these methods would not extend to the setting in this study which is relatively simple in comparison.
 A straightforward method to account for a competing risk is to not censor individuals after the competing event occurs, instead setting the event time to the largest possible follow up time.
 They will then remain in the “at risk” group of individuals after the competing event, giving estimates of risk that account for the competing risk.
 The drawback of this approach is that the risk of the competing event itself cannot be calculated, which may or may not be of importance.

 Simulation